dmgeurts/getcert_paloalto/README.md

                       certificate Common Name.
     -Y                Parsed to pan_instcert to append the current year '_YYYY' to the certificate name.
+    -S SERVICE        Service of the Service Principal.
+Default: HTTP.
+    -T CERT_PROFILE   Ask IPA to process the request using the named profile or template.
+    -G TYPE           Type of key to be generated if one is not already in place.
+                      IPA CS uses RSA by default.
+(RSA, DSA, EC or ECDSA) -b BITS           In case a new key pair needs to be generated, this option specifies the size of the key.
+Default: 2048 (RSA/DSA).
+                      EC: 256, 384 or 512.
+See certmonger.conf for the default.

     -p PROFILE_NAME   Apply the certificate to a (primary) SSL/TLS Service Profile.
     -s PROFILE_NAME   Apply the certificate to a (secondary) SSL/TLS Service Profile.